alastairreid/RelatedWork/_notes/verifast-verifier.md

 ---

 VeriFast is a verifier for C and Java programs based on [separation logic] developed at KU Leuven.
+VeriFast includes support for
+[fractional permissions]

 Papers:
 [jacobs:nfm:2011],